 Trolls can be real people or fake accounts run by computer bots.
 They often aim to shut down discussion on social media threads by leaving so many comments that it is impossible for the journalist to engage in conversation.
-The other is to intimidate or threaten a journalist.
-In some cases, trolls may try to hack into the journalist’s accounts.
+They can also be used to intimidate or threaten a journalist, and in some cases, trolls may try to hack into a journalist’s accounts.
 Once a journalist has been identified as a target for trolling, then they are more likely to be trolled in the future.

 Journalists covering certain political issues, or controversial topics such as the extreme right, the alt-right, race, and issues around feminism and women’s rights are likely to be a target for trolls.
 It is important to identify the reason for the trolling and the objectives of the trolls in order to protect yourself.

 Best practice: trolling

 Before an attack

-- Protect your accounts from being hacked by creating secure long passwords for them and/or think about using a password manager to create long unique passwords.
+- Protect your accounts from being hacked by using a password manager to create long unique passwords.
 See our guide on passwords.

-- Turn on two-factor verification for your accounts.
-This will alert you if someone is trying to breach your account.
+- Turn on two-factor verification for your accounts, which will alert you if someone is trying to get into your account.
 See our guide on email for more information.

-- Review the privacy settings of your social media accounts and lock down any information that you do not want made public.
+- Review the privacy settings of your social media accounts and change them for any information that you do not want public.